Spring Sessions 2019

 We have both important business matters to discern and inspiring reports to consider from the valuable work of Friends that goes on all the time across our entire area.
 The more who can join us, the better will be our decisions, which will affect all of us.
 We will have a new budget proposal to consider and there is a chance that we may begin to consider some yearly meeting structure revisions as well.
 Please consider joining us if you are able.
 Participant expenses are as you are able to pay, or as you are moved to spend if you are able to help by paying a little extra.
 Pay as led applies to all three of our gatherings: Spring, Summer, and Fall Sessions.
 Advance registration is important so that informed planning can be made with some accuracy.
 Please make a note in your calendars and try to join us if you can.
 We need input from as many of our Friends as possible!

 Friday Evening Program for teens and adults, 7:00-8:30 p.m.

-We will begin our Spring Sessions with a Friday evening program on the Spiritually “Led” Part of “Pay as Led.”
-Sessions Committee is currently working on the details of the evening, but we will be discussing not only the financial considerations of being led, but also Pay as Led as one part of the overall work of New York Yearly Meeting becoming more inclusive—age, race, class, and more.
+We will begin our Spring Sessions with a Friday evening program on The Spiritually “Led” Part of “Pay as Led.”
+Sessions Committee is still working out the details of the evening, but Angela Hopkins (Ithaca) and Emily Provance (15th Street) will lead us in presentations and discussions of not only the financial considerations of being led, but also how Pay as Led is one part of the overall work of New York Yearly Meeting becoming more inclusive—age, race, class, and more.
 Please do plan to join us from 7:00-8:30 p.m. in the Oakwood Friends School auditorium (theater).
 Optional for hungry travelers: you are invited to join Oakwood students for dinner at 6:00.
 The cost is $8.00.